The internet is awash with stories about regular people and celebrities blowing their fortunes but luckily, this isn’t always the case.

 Enjoy your interests, not luxuries

 I was a single guy.
-I stopped working, put 30% into an S&P ETF, put the other 60% into five or six large cap companies I believed in.
+I stopped working, put 30% into an S&P ETF, and put the other 60% into five or six large-cap companies I believed in.
 Held on, for the most part, through ups and downs, and only withdrew about 5% per year, which I’ve lived off since then.

 I did not increase my lifestyle much.
 I still have the same car I had before the windfall (a 2004 Toyota).